suryanshgupta6502/react-native-first/client/Readme.md

 import AsyncStorage from "@react-native-async-storage/async-storage" to store context data in our local system like chrome or in mobile phone

 using useroute for checking route which is activef

+here axios is used to send and recieve data